apache/flink/docs/ops/cli.zh.md

 This will trigger a savepoint for the job with ID `jobId` and YARN application ID `yarnAppId`, and returns the path of the created savepoint.

 Everything else is the same as described in the above **Trigger a Savepoint** section.

+#### Stop

+Use the `stop` to gracefully stop a running streaming job with a savepoint.

+{% highlight bash %}
+./bin/flink stop [-p targetDirectory] [-d] <jobID>
+{% endhighlight %}

+A "stop" call is a more graceful way of stopping a running streaming job, as the "stop" signal flows from source to sink.
+When the user requests to stop a job, all sources will be requested to send the last checkpoint barrier that will trigger a savepoint, and after the successful completion of that savepoint, they will finish by calling their `cancel()` method.
+If the `-d` flag is specified, then a `MAX_WATERMARK` will be emitted before the last checkpoint barrier.
+This will result all registered event-time timers to fire, thus flushing out any state that is waiting for a specific watermark, e.g. windows.
+The job will keep running until all sources properly shut down.
+This allows the job to finish processing all in-flight data.

 #### Cancel with a savepoint (deprecated)